 MMS: How is it that so many of the siblings in one family have been so extremely successful?
 Is it because of your parents?

 She really instilled in us that all you have is family and that is so important.
 I think you can go anywhere if you know that you have your tribe that you can trust.

 MMS: What are some of your future plans?

 I’m putting out a fleet of mobile grocery stores next year in the L.A. area.
-They’ll basically start at farms and drive out to different communities and park.
-Hopefully, that will turn into brick and mortar grocery stores.
+They’ll basically start at farms and drive out to different communities and parks.
+Hopefully, that will turn into brick-and-mortar grocery stores.

 Lloyd Gite is a former TV journalist and the owner of The Gite Gallery in Houston, TX, which features African and Afro-Cuban art.